Velocidex/velociraptor-docs/content/vql_reference/windows/authenticode/_index.md

 ### Description

-This plugin parses authenticode information from PE files.
+Parses authenticode information from PE files.

-On windows, the plugin will also use the windows API to determine if the binary is trusted by the system.
+On windows, the function will also use the windows API to determine if the binary is trusted by the system.